Andile-Rodney/zaToDO/README.md

 # zaToDO
-Just a basic to do list practice, first attempt
+Just a basic to do list, first attempt